FSR January 2021 Options Begin Trading

-Investors in Fisker Inc (Symbol: FSR) saw new options become available today, for the January 2021 expiration.
+Investors in Fisker Inc (Symbol: FSR) saw new options begin trading today, for the January 2021 expiration.
 At Stock Options Channel, our YieldBoost formula has looked up and down the FSR options chain for the new January 2021 contracts and identified one put and one call contract of particular interest.

-The put contract at the $17.50 strike price has a current bid of $3.40.
-If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $17.50, but will also collect the premium, putting the cost basis of the shares at $14.10 (before broker commissions).
-To an investor already interested in purchasing shares of FSR, that could represent an attractive alternative to paying $17.60/share today.
+The put contract at the $13.00 strike price has a current bid of $1.03.
+If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $13.00, but will also collect the premium, putting the cost basis of the shares at $11.97 (before broker commissions).
+To an investor already interested in purchasing shares of FSR, that could represent an attractive alternative to paying $15.21/share today.

-Turning to the calls side of the option chain, the call contract at the $21.00 strike price has a current bid of $1.25.
-If an investor was to purchase shares of FSR stock at the current price level of $17.60/share, and then sell-to-open that call contract as a "covered call," they are committing to sell the stock at $21.00.
-Considering the call seller will also collect the premium, that would drive a total return (excluding dividends, if any) of 26.42% if the stock gets called away at the January 2021 expiration (before broker commissions).
+Turning to the calls side of the option chain, the call contract at the $15.50 strike price has a current bid of $2.20.
+If an investor was to purchase shares of FSR stock at the current price level of $15.21/share, and then sell-to-open that call contract as a "covered call," they are committing to sell the stock at $15.50.
+Considering the call seller will also collect the premium, that would drive a total return (excluding dividends, if any) of 16.37% if the stock gets called away at the January 2021 expiration (before broker commissions).
 Of course, a lot of upside could potentially be left on the table if FSR shares really soar, which is why looking at the trailing twelve month trading history for Fisker Inc, as well as studying the business fundamentals becomes important.
-Below is a chart showing FSR's trailing twelve month trading history, with the $21.00 strike highlighted in red:
+Below is a chart showing FSR's trailing twelve month trading history, with the $15.50 strike highlighted in red:

 Top YieldBoost Calls of the S&P 500 »